QuarkNerd/blog/hubinf@scottlogic.com/_posts/2018-02-16-how-much-does-a-story-point-cost.md

 ### 3) Burn down through work packages

-During implementation, the sponsor and the old-school project manager will likely want to monitor spending and progress.
+During implementation, the sponsor and the traditional project manager will likely want to monitor spending and progress.
 In other words, ensure that the required, fixed requirements are not taking more time to implement than forecast and, are not more expensive than forecast.
-The old-school project manager will likely use that to gauge how hard or efficiently the dev team is working.
+The traditional project manager will likely use that to gauge how hard or efficiently the dev team is working.

 **Why it makes sense:**
 After all, the sponsor has likely battled hard to secure a budget for this implementation and is keen not to overspend.
 It is also extremely likely that the sponsor has publicly announced a release date, so users can gear up for the change.
 Understandably, they want the solution to be rolled out when they announced it would be.